sanitswain/java8tips/funcinterfaces.rst

         }
     }

-It has couple of other methods:
+`Function` has couple of default and static methods:

 .. list-table::
    :widths: 35 65